loicdescotte/loicdescotte.github.io/_posts/2015-01-23-scala-compose-option-future.md

 ## Update : Using Hamsters monad transformers

-Since the moment I written this post, I've made a small library that provides (among other things) some simple monad transformers :
+Since the moment I wrote this post, I've made a small library that provides (among other things) some simple monad transformers :

 {% highlight scala %}
 def foa: Future[Option[String]] = Future(Some("a"))